haydenbleasel/next-forge/README.md

 pnpm dev
 ```

-Open the following URLs to see the app:
+Open the localhost URLs with the relevant ports listed above to see the app, e.g.

 - [http://localhost:3000/](http://localhost:3000/) — The main app.
 - [http://localhost:3001/](http://localhost:3001/) — The website.